Varna, Bulgaria: Late Ottoman rule

-In the early 19th century, many local Greeks joined the patriotic organisation Filiki Eteria. Αt the outbreak of the Greek War of Independence (1821), revolutionary activity was recorded in Varna.
+In the early 19th century, many local Greeks joined the patriotic organisation Filiki Eteria.
+At the outbreak of the Greek War of Independence (1821), revolutionary activity was recorded in Varna.
 As a result, local notables who participated in the Greek national movement were executed by the Ottoman authorities, while others managed to escape to Greece, where they continued their struggle for independence.